ohlogic/auto_python_rapydscript/README.md

 as a transition step that drops the <unicode> and </unicode> tags, leaving the content within the tag unchanged.
 Perhaps later version will dynamically include the  .unicode_markup()  method as long as I create a nice way to transfer its boolean switch.
+Note that in this version, the method should be appended to  %>.unicode_markup(False)  but if using format variables, before  the .format() method otherwise it is required by you to make a small edit to put the string that is the argument to utags  around the format method also.
+Perhaps a later version will address that when dynamically appending the  .unicode_markup()

 2015-01-31
 With a second implementation, having discovered that raw literal strings are the solution to dealing with the